| THE MYTHIC IMAGINATION | |||||||||||

 Philosophers' Secret Fire: a history of the

-Imagination.
+by Rider.
 He has also published an alchemical tract, Mercurius: or, the Marriage

-of Heaven and Earth. |
+of Heaven and Earth.
+His most recent work is

 ||||||||||